 I love the combination of cardamom and chocolate as the cardamom adds a delicious warmth.
 If you use whole pods, then you need to split them open to extract the small brown seeds, and grind them up finely.
 (I use a mortar and pestle).

-If you'd like an orange chocolate slab, then you could add a little grated orange zest.
+If you'd like orange chocolate bark, then you could add a little grated orange zest.
 Alternatively, you could also try some ground ginger, cinnamon or coffee powder.
 (If you've only got coffee granules, grind them to a powder first.)
 However, it's best not to use a liquid flavouring, as liquid can spoilt melted chocolate.

 How to melt chocolate